20+ Useful Examples Of Linux PS Command

 Linux ps command is the short form of “Process Status”. ps command is a command line utility that is used to list the currently running processes and their PIDs.
 It generates the information from the virtual files in /proc file-system.

-The ps the command provides a way to view information about the currently running processes, including their process ID (PID), memory usage, CPU usage, parent process ID (PPID), and other details.
-For example, the ps aux command can be used to display a detailed list of all running processes, while the ps -ef command can be used to display a more concise list of processes with less detailed information.
+the command provides a way to view information about the currently running processes, including their process ID (PID), memory usage, CPU usage, parent process ID (PPID), and other details.
+For example, the ps aux

-ps command option includes:
+command option includes:

-• u: Display user-oriented format with more details.
+: Display user-oriented format with more details.x

-• x: Display processes not associated with a terminal.
+: Display processes not associated with a terminal.

 1. ps command to display the current process.